 In California winter is the ideal time for many desert activities.
-Looking over our maps we were intrigued with two Bureau of Land Management areas with, what we thought, were unique names.
-Termed National Natural Landmarks they were Rainbow Basin and The Trona Pinnacles.
+Looking over our maps we were intrigued with a Bureau of Land Management area with, what we thought, was an unique name.
+Termed National Natural Landmark it was Rainbow Basin.

 Our visit to Rainbow Basin was on a cloudless winter day, warm in the sun, cool in the shade and about a two and one-half hour drive from Los Angeles.
 The Basin is a completely uninhabited area of canyons, ravines, mud hills and rocks in all shapes, sizes and colors.
 For people interested in geology or anthropology it is a dream area for it includes mudstone formations that have yielded fossil bones from mammals of a much earlier eon.